tc39/proposal-smart-pipelines/readme.md

   |> g
 ```
 This can be useful for embedding side effects in pipeline chains, as in the example
-above, and `if` `else` statements such as with the example in the row below.
+above, and `if` `else` statements and `try` statements, such as with the
+examples in the rows below.

 This may be made even more pithier with [Additional Feature BP][], explained later.